jsoysouvanh/Refureku/README.md

 - Know at runtime if a reflected class inherits or is the base of another reflected class
 - Arbitrary properties (like tags) on any entity (struct, class, field, method, enum, enum value)
 - Reflection metadata is regenerated only when a file has changed
-- Can instantiate any objects just from an archetype (which is obtainable by name or id)
+- Can instantiate any objects just from an archetype (which is obtainable by name or id), with arbitrary parameters
 - Know at compile-time if a struct/class is reflected or not (can be combined with if constexpr expression)

-## Classes overview
+## Framework overview
 ### Archetype
 An archetype is a class wich contains information about a model type, like its name for example.
 Each reflected class, struct and enum owns a unique archetype in the program.
 All C++ fundamental types also have their archetype.